Group Homes for Young Adults in Georgia

 We realize the term "group home" is often used today more "loosely," and as a general term for treatment centers and therapeutic programs.
 Although these more "traditional" shelters for disabled young adults do exist, it's likely that this is not the intent of your search endeavors.

-Specifically, we are a "transitional independent living" program, designed for young adults ages 18 to 25 who need a safe, supportive learning environment, assisting and supporting the "transition" into adulthood.
+Specifically, we are a "transitional independent living" program, designed for struggling young men and women ages 18 to 25 who need a safe, supportive learning environment, assisting and supporting the "transition" into adulthood.

 Left to their own devices, young adults with mental health problems and disabilities are not equipped to manage the demands of the "real world."
 Mental health issues don't affect only adults.
 Children, teens and young adults may possess mental health dilemmas too.
 It's a fact that of all people with mental health problems, three out of four displayed symptoms before the age of 24 years old.
 You will be glad to know that ATC offers access to both psychiatric/dual diagnosis therapy, and a 12-step program for sober living.

-Our healing program reestablishes the struggling young adult back to a "pathway" that leads to long-term prosperity.
+Our remedying program reestablishes the ~copeadj3~ young adult back to a "pathway" that leads to long-term prosperity.
 ATC customizes each student's plan to fit their individual and particular needs.
 The special interests, educational requirements, and personal career goals of each student is taken into consideration.

 Georgia Gap Year Programs